top of page

 We document the structure of firm-bank relationships across eleven euro area countries and present new stylised facts using data from the Eurosystem credit registry - AnaCredit.
 We look at the number of banking relationships, reliance on the main bank, credit instruments, loan maturity, and interest rates.
 Firms in Southern Europe borrow from more banks and obtain a lower share of credit from the main bank than those in Northern Europe.
 They also tend to borrow more on short term, more expensive instruments and to obtain loans with shorter maturity.
 This is consistent with the hypothesis that firms in Southern Europe rely less on relationship banking and obtain credit less conducive to firm growth, in line with their smaller average size.
 Relationship lending does not translate in lower rates, possibly because banks appropriate part of the surplus generated by relationship lending through higher rates.

-Banks in the euro area must inform banking supervisors about exposures to individual counterparties that exceed 10% of the bank's capital.
-Using a new granular dataset that combines banks' loan and security exposures, we employ a Regression Discontinuity design to test whether banks pass on the cost of complying with the large exposures framework to borrowers above the threshold.
-We find no statistically significant evidence of bunching below the threshold, but we present evidence in support of a sizable 50 basis points interest rate premium for large exposures, relative to firms just below their bank's threshold.
-For the average loan, this implies a 25% increase in annual interest cost.
-Moreover, loan contracts right above the reporting threshold exhibit considerably shorter maturities.
-When firms approach their bank's large exposure threshold, they become more likely to borrow from other banks.
-We find that our results are almost exclusively driven by small banks, suggesting that the corresponding borrowers are also relatively small and cannot easily switch to alternative funding sources.
+Banks in the euro area must inform supervisors about each exposure that exceed 10% of the bank’s capital.
+Using a granular dataset that combines banks’ loan and security portfolios, we test whether banks pass on the cost of complying with the large-exposure framework to borrowers above the threshold.
+We show that after a decrease in the reporting threshold, small banks react by shifting more exposures just below the threshold.
+In addition, banks charge a sizable 76 basis point interest rate premium for large exposures, relative to firms just below the threshold.
+This premium is more pronounced for small banks and borrowers with fewer banking relationships and hence fewer outside options.
+In response, when firms approach their bank’s large exposure threshold, they become more likely to borrow from other banks.
+Despite the “large-exposure penalty”, we find no statistical evidence for bunching below the threshold, suggesting that there are substantial frictions that prevent firms from switching to better-capitalized banks to reduce interest expenses.

 Lending Relationships in Loan Renegotiation: Evidence from Corporate Loans